SemionV/doryn/devlog.md

 * Task done: Instal gl3w library with build/install-dependencies.sh

 **19.06.23**
-* I should swap roles of MainController and FrameService entities.
-FrameService should have a reference to MainController and should call update function of MainController.
-MainController should not know anything about FrameService, just recieve timeStep und manage update of game state via controllers.
+* I should swap roles of MainController and LoopService entities.
+LoopService should have a reference to MainController and should call update function of MainController.
+MainController should not know anything about LoopService, just recieve timeStep und manage update of game state via controllers.